drakefys2019/labs/_projects/lab4/lab4.md

 ![Starting Point Image](captures/starting_point.jpg#capture)

-<span style="color:blue"> What similarities do you observe between the layout of this door panel and the layout of the puzzles in this area? </span>
+<span style="color:blue"> Group Discussion: What similarities do you observe between the layout of this door panel and the layout of the puzzles in this area? </span>

 ### Key Insights